QAston/md-wiki-public/software-eng/windows/wsl2_host_container.md

 ```
 2. disable potentially conflicting packages on host distros by adding to IgnorePkg pacman.conf:
   * docker kubectl
-3. set up the docker socket on the client system (some applicatons are bugged with doc)
+3. set up the docker socket on the client system (some applicatons are bugged with DOCKER_HOST)
 ```
 # arch - add a service to configure the socket
 cat << 'EOF' | sudo tee /root/docker_client_socket.sh > /dev/null